youkis/watermark/README.md

 +   `N` :
     CCC size.
 +   `shift` :
-    the shift value when the base sequence is Convoluted. [tip]
+    the shift value when the base sequence is convoluted. [tip]
 +   `Returns embed sequence.`